Anti-aging and Functional Medicine

 Organic acid testing

 Rather than directly measuring nutrient concentrations, organic acids provide markers for the effects of micronutrient deficiencies, toxic exposure, and neuroendocrine activity.
-They can indicate the need for dietary modification, antioxidant protection a need to detoxify.
+They can indicate the need for dietary modification, antioxidant protection, predispositions to cancer and a need to detoxify.

 Conditions Treated